NumPower/numpower-autograd/README.md

 ## Using a video card with CUDA support
-If you have compiled the NumPower extension with GPU utilization capabilities, you can perform operations on the GPU by allocating your Variable in VRAM.
-The operations will automatically identify whether your Variable is in RAM or VRAM and will perform the appropriate operation on the correct device.
+If you have compiled the NumPower extension with GPU utilization capabilities, you can perform operations on the GPU by allocating your `Tensor` in VRAM.
+The operations will automatically identify whether your `Tensor` is in RAM or VRAM and will perform the appropriate operation on the correct device.

 ```php